 The reference configuration is only a logical representation of the entities involved in lawful interception and does not mandate separate physical entities.
 This allows for higher levels of integration.

-A call could be intercepted based on several identities (MSISDN, IMSI, IMEI) of the same target.
+A call could be intercepted based on several identities (MSISDN, IMSI, IMEI, Non-Local ID such as E164) of the same target.

 Interception based on IMEI could lead to a delay in start of interception at the beginning of a call and interception of non-call related events is not possible.